-Last Updated on September 10, 2020
+Last Updated on January 30, 2023

 Pizza is the way to my heart, and this easy vegan pizza dough is the vessel.
 Seriously.
-Words cannot even express to you how much I LOVE pizza.
+Words cannot even express how much I LOVE pizza.
 Pizza is also the way to Justin’s heart – match made in heaven?

-And, while we both have a childhood love for pizza hut stuffed crust, it’s not very good for you….
+And, while we both have a childhood love for Pizza Hut stuffed crust, it’s not very good for you….
 I think we can agree it’s probably full of a whole bunch of junk.
 And, who wants to pay $20 for a pizza that costs $3.00 to make at home?

 - 1 Cup + 2 Tablespoons of Warm Water

 - 1 Tablespoon of Salt

 - 1 Tablespoon of Olive Oil + More for Brushing Pizza Stone